cosmo-ray/yirl/README.md

 # Modules
-Modules are a very important part of yirl, a modules can be a set of functions, A widget that will implement some game mechanisme(like snake), or a full game (like game/vapz)
+Modules are a very important part of yirl, a modules can be a set of functions, A widget that implement some game mechanisme(like snake), or a full game (like game/vapz)

 Each modules have a start.json file that will serve as entre file, and will tell YIRL how to load every other files